javiermolsanz/nexmo-developer/_tasks/client-sdk/getting-started/jwt-acl.md

 ### Overview

 The Nexmo Client SDKs use [JWTs](https://jwt.io/) for authentication when a user logs in.
-These JWTs are generated using the application ID and private key that is provided [when a new application is created.](/tutorials/client-sdk-generate-test-credentials#create-a-nexmo-application)
+These JWTs are generated using the application ID and private key that is provided [when a new application is created](/tutorials/client-sdk-generate-test-credentials#create-a-nexmo-application).

+### JWT Generator web page

+There is a [web page](https://developer.nexmo.com/jwt) you can use to generate JWTs quickly and easily.

 ### Claims